-The seven-person company is closing in on a deal to test its “carbon recycling” system at a major Canadian cement plant.
+The seven-person company is closing in on a deal to pilot its “carbon recycling” system at a major Canadian cement plant.
 The mobile unit is designed to collect waste carbon dioxide from factory smokestacks and turn it into valuable materials such as calcium carbonate, a key component of products such as plastics, cement, paint and even animal feed.

 Ward says she hopes the MaRS accelerator will help catapult Hyperion to the “next level” as it looks to make its mark in the emerging carbon-utilization space.

 One of the biggest stumbling blocks for the nascent industry is its reliance on what Ward calls “tough tech.”
 Complex carbon-capture systems typically require thousands of hours of work and millions of dollars’ worth of research, development and testing to become commercially viable – if they ever get there at all.